 DF is an acute febrile viral illness with symptoms such as high fever, severe headache, pain behind the eyes, rash, muscle and joint pain.
 The disease is transmitted by mosquitoes.
-The symptoms of first infection are usually mild, but subsequent infections from other serotypes of dengue virus may result in severe dengue and progress to circulatory failure, shock and even death.
-Since August 14, 2018, 18 local cases of DF have been recorded in Hong Kong (as of August 21). designated You refer may to the webpage (https://www.chp.gov.hk/en/features/38847.html) for Health of the Centre Protection (CHP) of the Department of Health for the latest situation.
+The symptoms of first infection are usually mild, but subsequent infections with dengue virus of other serotypes are more likely to result in severe dengue which may progress to circulatory failure, shock and even death.
+As of 5 September, the Centre for Health Protection (CHP) of the Department of Health (DH) recorded 138 DF cases this year, as compared with 100 cases recorded in the same period last year.
+All the cases recorded in 2019 were imported cases.

-Prompt, continuous, intensive and effective anti-mosquito operation must be carried out at this stage to prevent DF from further spread and becoming an endemic disease.
 We would like to seek your help in the prevention of DF by taking part in mosquito control actions and adopting personal protective measures against mosquito bites.
 The following preventive measures should be taken to prevent accumulation of stagnant water and eliminate mosquito breeding sites:

-- Put all used cans and bottles into covered dustbins: - Change water for plants at least once a week, avoid using saucers underneath flower pots; - Cover tightly all water containers, wells and water storage tanks; - Keep all drains free from blockage; and
+- Put all used cans and bottles into covered dustbins; - Change water for plants at least once a week, avoid using saucers underneath flower pots; - Cover tightly all water containers, wells and water storage tanks; - Keep all drains free from blockage; and

-簡生防護中心乃衞生署 轄下執行疾病預防 及控制的專業架構 The Centre for Health Protection is a professional arm of the Department of Health for disease prevention and control • Top up all defective ground surfaces to prevent the accumulation of stagnant water.
+• Top up all defective ground surfaces to prevent the accumulation of stagnant water.

-Staff and students are also advised to protect themselves from mosquito bite by taking the following measures:
+Staff and students are also advised to protect themselves from mosquito bites by taking the following measures:

-- Wear loose, light-coloured, long-sleeved tops and trousers, and apply effective mosquito repellent containing DEET to exposed parts of the body and clothing; - Use mosquito screens or bed nets when the room is not air-conditioned; and - Place anti-mosquito devices near entrances such as windows and doors to prevent mosquitoes from entering indoor.
+- Use mosquito screens or bed nets when the room is not air-conditioned; and - Place anti-mosquito devices near entrances such as windows and doors to prevent mosquitoes from entering indoor.